Last Updated on September 25, 2025

 - Avoid physical exertion: Wait and rest before requesting emergency assistance and it is not advised as the condition can get aggravated by physical exercises.

-- Follow medical advice: For those with a history of DVT or PE, if you get symptoms, use the emergency management plan that your doctor advised.
+- Follow medical advice: For those with a history of DVT or PE, if you get symptoms, use the emergency management plan that your doctor advised specially DVT test squeeze calf if needed.

 - Anticoagulant medications: Another name for anticoagulants is blood thinners since they help to keep existing clots from enlarging and help to stop new clots from forming.